sukhdev22/johnpapa.github.io/_posts/2016-03-20-es5-es2015-typescript.md

 ## TypeScript
 Where does [TypeScript](http://typescriptlang.org) fit in?
 Should we even bother with it?

 First, I think the name throws people off.
 The word *Type* in TypeScript indicates that we now have types.
 These types are optional, so we do not have to use them.
+Don;t believe me?
+Try pasting your ES5 code into the [TypeScript playground](http://www.typescriptlang.org/Playground).
+Look mom!
+No types needed!
 So shouldn't we optionally call it *Type?Script* or *[Type]Script* ?
 Kidding aside, the types are just once piece of TypeScript.
 Perhaps a better name is simply *ES+*.

 Let's step back for a moment and revisit one of the concerns I mentioned previously that many developers have with writing JavaScript: the difficulty in identifying mistakes at development time.